 Brooklynn is studying the population genetics of gelada monkeys in order to understand the evolution of novel karyotypes and uncover mechanisms of high altitude adaptation.

-A wildlife ecologist focusing on the disease ecology and population dynamics of the critically endangered Walia Ibex in Ethiopia, advised by Dr. India Schneider-Crease and Dr. Snyder-Mackler.
+Belayneh is a wildlife ecologist focusing on the disease ecology and population dynamics of the critically endangered Walia Ibex in Ethiopia, advised by Dr. India Schneider-Crease and Dr. Snyder-Mackler.

 | Who | What | When | Where are they now? |